abhipaiangle/abhipaiangle/README.md

 Abhishek here , a Curious Coder.

 I am 1st year Undergaduate student :boy: at Indian Institute of Technology Bombay :european_post_office:, Mumbai :city_sunset:, India.
 My coding interests are Machine Learning, Web Development.
 I have worked on frameworks like **Flask, Django** and  **Jekyll**, which you can view in my repositories.
 In Machine Learning, I have hands on experience with **Artificial Neural Networks**, **Convolutional Neural Networks**, **Regression** and **Classification**.
-I also serve as a **Convener** for Web and Coding Club, IIT Bombay (@wncc), the official coding club of IIT Bombay that conducts events, talks, hackathons, etc to make the coding culture prosporous in the Institute.
+I also serve as a **Convener** for [Web and Coding Club, IIT Bombay](https://github.com/wncc), the official programming club of IIT Bombay that conducts events, talks, hackathons, etc to make the coding culture prosporous in the Institute.

 Here are some of my self project repositories: